1984hosting/1984-connector-for-dk-and-woocommerce/readme.txt

 3. The plugin also supports reading stock status from DK and displaying it in your WooCommerce shop.

 == Frequently Asked Questions ==

+= Does the plugin support self-hosted DK? =

+As the plugin uses the dkPlus API and dkPlus does not support self-hosted DK setups as far as we know, they are currently unsupported.
+(But do let us know if you find out that's not the case and we will be happy to work with you!)

 = Is data synchronisation fully bi-directional? =